LesterYHZ/ME597-Fall2025/5-Final_Project/1-Turtlebot_Instructions.md

         * For full credit you are required to identify the location of three balls.
 Error in the localization will deduct points from the total.
         * Extra credit is available for the fastest solutions.
 The speed at which you can identify all three objects will be hindered by any error in your localization so that the "fastest solutions" have the best balance between speed and accuracy.
         * The code required for this task needs to go inside the `task3.py` file.
         * The given world can be spawned by running the `turtlebot3_house.launch.py` file.
 The `navigator.launch.py`is the main launch file for this task, which already includes a SLAM node and the `task3.py` node, depending on the provided input argument enabling dynamic obstacles.
+You may use the following command to test your codes: `ros2 launch turtlebot3_gazebo navigator.launch.py spawn_objects:=true`.

 ### Guidelines
+* Make sure to use relative path instead of absolute path in your codes.If we cannot run your codes on a different computer,
 * To aid in completing this project, we have created a repository with the base files that you will need to solve all the tasks.
-You can clone these files from the following [link](https://github.com/naslab-projects/sim_ws/tree/main), available in the `src/turtlebot3_gazebo/src/lab4` directory.
+You can clone these files from the following [link](https://github.com/LesterYHZ/sim_ws_Fall2025/tree/main), available in the `src/turtlebot3_gazebo/src/lab4` directory.
 * Your solution Python script for each task should be self-sufficent without depending on other scripts (from the other tasks or otherwise).
 * Please only depend on commonly used Python (ROS2) packages like `numpy`, `rclpy`, `math`, and `cv2`.
 * Do not submit extra files for any tasks.
 Each task file should be able to function without relying on another task file.
 Any major problem while running your files will be subject to point deductions.